top of page

 I'm Katie, our club Mental Health Champion.

 In 2019, after a couple of years of personal difficulties, I was ready to get my running shoes on and reconnect with myself.
 A neighbour encouraged me to join MRC, and it turned out to be one of the best things I ever did!
-I gained fitness, self-confidence, and a huge new friendship group :)
+I gained fitness, self-confidence, and a huge new friendship group.

 Since then I've taken a few breaks from running for various personal reasons.
 However, whatever happens in life, I know that MRC will always be here to meet me where I'm at.
-And for that, I am immensely grateful.